shinovon/mpgram-web/README.md

 Lightweight Telegram web client based on MadelineProto.

-Test instance is available at <a href="https://mp.nnchan.ru/">https://mp.nnchan.ru</a> (not guaranteed to run a stable version).

-_It is highly recommended to run your own instance (read on)._

 ## Setup

 - Generate your own API id by creating a Telegram app at <a href="https://my.telegram.org/apps">https://my.telegram.org/apps</a>